What do I do if I need legal assistance?

 How much will it cost?

-The legal services provided by Pro Bono Partnership and the volunteer attorneys are free of charge, with the exception of the $500 fee charged when assisting with incorporation and tax exemption.
+The legal services provided by Pro Bono Partnership and the volunteer attorneys are free of charge, with the exception of the $595 internal processing fee charged when assisting with incorporation and tax exemption.
 Note that you may have to pay fees to third parties depending on your matter.
 For example, to file for a trademark you must pay a filing fee to the US Patent and Trademark Office.

 How involved is Pro Bono Partnership with a matter?